marsattackswins/LLMMs/README.md

 ## License

-This documentation collection is provided under the MIT License.
+This documentation collection is provided under the GNU General Public License v3.0.
 See the LICENSE file for details.